adalkiran/webrtc-nuts-and-bolts/docs/05-DTLS-HANDSHAKE.md

 ```

 * MessageSequence: Message Sequence of Handshake Header (different from RecordHeader's SequenceNumber) should be kept in track incoming and outgoing handshake packets as "ClientSequenceNumber" and "ServerHandshakeSequenceNumber" in [backend/src/dtls/handshakecontext.go](../backend/src/dtls/handshakecontext.go)
 * **DTLS Fragmentation:** Handshake messages can be larger (larger than 1KB), e.g. can transmit a X.509 certificate data.
 In networking, there is a concept called [MTU (Maximum Transmission Unit)](https://en.wikipedia.org/wiki/Maximum_transmission_unit) to optimize some tradeoffs explained [here](https://en.wikipedia.org/wiki/Maximum_transmission_unit).
-This principles require to split larger packet into smaller pieces.
-These pieces can be transmitted not an ordered way.
+These principles require to split a larger packet into smaller pieces.
+These pieces can be transmitted in an unordered way.
 So we can track the order of the packets and completeness of them using FragmentOffset and FragmentLength information.
 <br>
 DTLS fragmentation is not supported in this project, so we ignore these fragmentation information.